Wood gasifier in district heatings | References

 - Here you can download an article about the reference

 140 people live and work in the Münzinghof village community.
 Around half of these have a physical or intellectual disability.
 The aim is to provide these fellow residents with a familiar community, to work with them, and to help them develop at a personal level.
-The village consists of residential homes and workshops which operate based on sustainable principles.
+The village consists of residential homes which operate based on sustainable principles.
 Businesses include a nursery, dairy farming, a cheese dairy, a bakery, and woodworking and metalworking shops.